tcorzo/3fish/README.md

 ![original](https://user-images.githubusercontent.com/40501327/173753697-c2f942fe-5052-4bb6-9d98-7826f2e5daca.gif)

 My wife really liked it so I took it as an opportunity to try out [tauri](https://github.com/tauri-apps/tauri).
-I tried to make it as accurate as possible, as well as provide actual functionality.
+I attempted to make it as accurate as possible, as well as provide actual functionality.
 Heres a screenshot of the app now:

 ![CleanShot 2022-06-15 at 03 05 42](https://user-images.githubusercontent.com/40501327/173754335-1ece7340-edd6-436e-a930-9d50c8f30688.gif)

-The main differences exist on the titlebar.
+The main differences can be found on the title bar.
 I replaced the two buttons on the right for a mute and close button.
-There's currently a useless settings button on the left which will open up more options for the user to take advantage of.
+I've also added a settings button on the left for symmetry and to give the app more preference options.

 The application currently loops three songs found in this [youtube video](https://www.youtube.com/watch?v=6magIq2zgIM), there will be more settings later for scrubbing through or looping a specific song.